harrisonlab/alternaria/pathogen/orthology/Aten_Aarb_Agai_12_isolates.md

 ```

 ```
-The number of orthogroups unique to A.gaisen pear pathotype pathotype are:
+The number of orthogroups unique to A. gaisen pear pathotype pathotype are:
 7
 The following number genes from isolate 650 are contained in these orthogorups:
 15